joshua-stauffer/thehistoryatlas/README.md

 The History Atlas is a web application that stores scholarly citations correlating historical people with a time and place, and presents an interactive map searchable by time period, geographic area, or person.

 The project has been my primary focus during my batch at [the Recurse Center](https://www.recurse.com), a three month self-directed retreat for programmers in NYC from April-June 2021.
-It's still very much a work in progress -- you can see the latest status of individual components in the [TODO file](https://github.com/joshua-stauffer/thehistoryatlas/blob/dev/todo).

 I've been building the History Atlas with a CQRS/Event-Sourcing architecture in mind.
 The goal is to have a flexible, extensible base infrastructure that will be easy to maintain and scale, and will allow for significant changes in the frontend data requirements without needing to make changes to the primary database.